jerrygoha/genies-image/README.md

+# Web Image Downloader

-# DC Inside Image Crawler\n\nThis project aims to automatically download images from DC Inside galleries based on user-defined criteria.
+This project aims to automatically download images from web galleries or pages based on user-defined criteria.